thecubed/prestowatcher/readme.md

 Currently prestowatcher only supports alerting if a given source used in a query is scanning over more than a configurable amount of partitions.

+### Whitelisting Queries
+Simply add `-- sqlbandit:off` somewhere in your query and it'll ignore this query.

 ## Future
-Future features might include checking for missing filters, whitelisting of queries, and more.
+Future features might include checking for missing filters and query runtimes.

 ## Building
 ```